xjunko/osr2png/README.md

 * Force Download (Optional, only use it when the downloaded image changed such as profile picture)

 ## Faq
+> Why you didnt use osu! files to get the background, etc?
+* soontm when I come back after my cbt session
 > What the fuck is that pp api in the osr2png.py?
 * Lazy to download the .osu file and just lazy.
 Might add local pp calculator.
 > It's shit